chaoge525/soafee_demo/documentation/builds.rst

 * ``ewaol-sdk``

-    * Adds the EWAOL Software Development Kit (SDK) which includes packages and image features to support software development on the target image.
+    * Adds the EWAOL Software Development Kit (SDK) which includes packages and image features to support software development on the target.
 For more details on the SDK, see
-      `Building EWAOL Software Development Kit (SDK) Image`_
+      `Software Development Kit (SDK) Image Build`_.

 * ``ewaol-virtualization``

     * Adds the Xen hypervisor into the software stack.
-    * Provides a build target ``ewaol-host-image`` which defines a Host image (Dom0) that contains a single bundled Virtual Machine (VM) image (DomU / Guest) implemented by an ``ewaol-vm-image`` package.
+    * Provides an additional build target ``ewaol-virtualization-image``.
     * Enables Xen specific configs required by kernel.
-    * Includes all necessary packages and adjustments to the Host root file system to support Xen virtualization.
+    * Includes all necessary packages and adjustments to the Control VM's root filesystem to support management of Xen Guest VMs.

 Provided their Yocto layer sources can be found by bitbake via ``conf/bblayers.conf``, these features can be enabled by passing them as a